 - While waiting for the beer to start simmering, mix together the feta (crumble it with a fork first), ricotta, butter and flour.

 - Once the beer begins to simmer, allow it to reduce a bit - for 2 to 3 minutes.
 Slowly start adding the cheese, butter and flour mixture and stir slowly until well incorporated.

-- Add the minced fresh oregano and give a final stir.
+- Add the oregano and give a final stir.

-- Remove from stove and pour into a fondue pot.
+- Remove from stove and pour into a preheated fondue pot.

 - Serve immediately.